Bob Yee Scholars

 The Bob Yee Public Health Scholarship

-Bob Yee Public Health Scholars plaqueEach year, the department of Infectious Diseases and Microbiology makes two to three awards of $1,000 each in unrestricted funds to incoming masters degree students based on academic merit and promise.
+Bob Yee PlaqueEach year, the department of Infectious Diseases and Microbiology makes two to three awards of $1,000 each in unrestricted funds to incoming masters degree students based on academic merit and promise.
 Suitable candidates are identified by a thorough review of their undergraduate grades, test scores, and letters of recommendation with the goal of enhancing student diversity in the department.
 The scholarships are made possible by the generous support of alumni and friends through the Bob Yee Fund, established in memory of the department, longest-serving faculty member, Robert B. Yee.

 By supporting this fund, you will continue Yee's life-long commitment to developing the next generation of scientists and public health practitioners.
 Contributions support tuition, travel, or other educational expenses for master’s students in the Department of Infectious Diseases and Microbiology.